mickfuzz/phd4/_posts/other/conferences/2024-05-031-tepa_conference.md

 ### 3M as more than the sum of its parts

-In later analysis, the focus widened to address agency and the co-creation of the pedagogy,

 Choice and impact in different dimensions.
 Relational and authorial agency.